Sherae Rimpsey

 Rimpsey holds a BFA in Technology & Integrated Media with an emphasis in Visual Culture from the Cleveland Institute of Art and an MFA in writing from the School of the Art Institute of Chicago.

-The Mildred Thompson Arts Writing and Editorial Fellowship is a two-year, Andrew W. Mellon Foundation–funded, editorial position for an emerging Black arts writer/editor.
-The Fellow is based at the Newcomb Art Museum at Tulane University in New Orleans and will work remotely as part of Art Papers’ editorial team.
-The fellowship is named in honor of Mildred Thompson, associate editor of ART PAPERS from 1989 to 1997.
-This editorial fellowship builds upon her legacy.
+The Mildred Thompson Arts Writing and Editorial Fellowship is a collaboration between Art Papers and Newcomb Art Museum at Tulane University.
+Funding for the two-year editorial position was provided to Newcomb Art Museum by the Andrew W. Mellon Foundation for an emerging Black arts writer/editor to gain hands-on experience as part of Art Papers’ editorial team.
+The fellowship also honors and builds upon the legacy of Mildred Thompson, associate editor of ART PAPERS from 1989 to 1997.

 Conceptualized as part of Art Papers’ Diversity, Equity, Inclusion, and Accessibility efforts, the fellowship received seed funding from AEC Trust and The Homestead Foundation to pilot the program in 2022.